 During the week, when we’re busy at work, it can be hard to find time to look after ourselves and our needs properly.
 Relaxation and pampering always comes last on our lists.
 However, it’s important for that to change if we are going to physically, mentally and emotionally cope with the drain that winter is to our personal resources.

 With me, I find that going to bed on a week night or a Sunday is often something I dread, even although I adore sleep and that chance to rest.
 For me, bedtime signals how close the next day is and highlights the immediacy of another busy day at work.
 To break these negatives associated with bedtime, I found that creating a pre-sleep pamper routine in my bedtime each night helped me to look forward to turning in for the night and also aided my sleep; meaning that I was more refreshed and able to cope better with the demands of the next day.Go to bed an hour earlier than normal and take time with your skincare routine, apply relaxing aromatherapy body oils to soothe your muscles and promote sleep and settle into bed with a good book or podcast.
 I like to use skincare at night that contains my favourite relaxing scents of rose or lavender e.g. the Decleor Aromessence Lavender Fine Essential Oil Serum is great.
 In terms of body oils, Aromatherapy Associates create the most amazing blends.
+You could also add a CBD product from somewhere like Blessed CBD into your evening routine to help you clear your mind and relax ready for the night ahead.
 If you want to light a relaxing candle (just make sure you don’t fall asleep!!), I love Diptyque Baies for this, or the Isle of Skye Candle Company Sleep Sensation Candle.2.
 Make Sundays a Real Event in Your Diary

 Saturdays are great; but Sundays can be a really daunting day because it’s that bridge between the weekend and the working week ahead.
 Especially when the weather is so poor in winter and it’s more difficult to get outside and find something to do.